cnlohr/badderapple/README.md

 # Paste everything together and output badderapple.html
 ./subst template.ht -s -f JAVASCRIPT_DATA opt.js -o badderapple.html
 ```
-🗭WASM actually has a [critical flaw](https://github.com/WebAssembly/design/issues/796), in that it doesn't have any `goto` opcode.
+🗭WASM has a [critical flaw](https://github.com/WebAssembly/design/issues/796) that isn't even addressed in WASM2, in that it doesn't have any `goto` opcode.
 This means that we have to use asyncify to make it so we can have a call that can call out to JavaScript and allow the screen to flip.
 If it had a `goto` opcode, WASM code could be reentrant and allow code to sort of "wait" or support threads called back from Javascript.
 As it stands, you have to use asyncify, which adds additional if() branches everywhere there is code that could be entered back into which can have a significant overhead.

 Regardless, with this system, we can quickly iterate and output reasonably sized .html files that contain everything all-in-one.

 Don't let BIG WASM tell you what to do.
-Your hello world WASM project with some OpenGL graphis doesn't need to be 13 megabytes!
+Your hello world WASM project with some OpenGL graphis doesn't need to be 13 megabytes and take hundreds of milliseconds to load.

 ![downloaded web version](https://github.com/user-attachments/assets/cf0fa2aa-40cc-4a33-a546-888535d3efc3)